omnibor/site/content/resources/whitepaper.md

 **NOTE**: The annotation type 'gitbom' is not yet standardized or accepted to OCI.
 In the above snipped, 'gitbom' is merely an example.
 {{% /notification %}}

-### Example: truncating a tree for non-public subtrees
+### Example: truncating a graph for non-public subgraphs

 ***TODO***